-Whether you’re a regular investor or just received some Bitcoin as a gift, it can be daunting to try and sell your virtual assets.
-While the crypto community’s perpetual chants of ‘HODL!’ echoes sharply across the market, sometimes it can seem like you’ve hodled for long enough.
+Whether you’re a regular investor or you’ve received some Bitcoin as a gift, it can be tricky to sell your virtual assets.
+While the crypto community’s perpetual chants of “hodle!” echo sharply across the internet, sometimes it can feel like you’ve hodl’d long enough.

 There are many reasons why you’d want to sell your crypto.
 Between timing the market and raking in profits, there are a myriad of services available to trade in your cryptocurrencies for some hard cash.
 Some traders sell to reinvest in other assets.
 Others sell because they need the money – fast.

 Regardless of whether you want it transferred to your bank account, converted to physical currency, or even exchanged for Amazon gift cards, seek and ye shall find.
 The blockchain space is filled with projects aimed at making the trading experience better, but the abundance of options can leave even experienced traders confused.

 While there are multiple ways to trade in your cryptocurrencies, each has its own benefits and limitations, so it’s essential to have a goal in mind to get the most out of selling your assets.
 Also, make sure to read up on your region’s laws regarding exchanging cryptocurrencies for fiat currencies and its implications on your taxes.